RikdeBoer/BotBattler-JS/README.md

   detected.
 BotBattler-JS is a 100% clientside, early-detection solution.
   Clientside detection means that the server cannot log spam activity as part of the spam detection process.
-Logging of spam detection may be added to BotBattler in the futuere, as a separate task that posts trapped bot information to the server for logging & archiving.
+Logging of spam detection may be added to BotBattler-JS in the future, as a separate task that posts trapped bot information to the server for logging & archiving.

   A second strategy used in conjunction with the above is measuring how many